 Marin County Personal Injury Lawyer

 More than 39 million people suffer injuries that require medical treatment in the U.S. every year.
 Negligent actions are frequently the cause of serious injuries and victims may have the right to recover compensation.
 If you or a person you know has suffered in an injury accident or if someone you love has wrongfully died, speak to a Marin County personal injury lawyer at Walkup, Melodia, Kelly, & Schoenberger today.
-We have extensive experience handling personal injury claims and will evaluate your case for free.
+Our legal experts have extensive experience handling personal injury claims and can evaluate your case during a free consultation.

 Why Choose Walkup, Melodia, Kelly & Schoenberger